hashicorp/consul/website/source/docs/internals/consensus.html.markdown

 # Consensus Protocol

-Consul uses a [consensus protocol](http://en.wikipedia.org/wiki/Consensus_(computer_science)) to provide [Consistency and Availability](http://en.wikipedia.org/wiki/CAP_theorem) as defined by CAP.
+Consul uses a [consensus protocol](http://en.wikipedia.org/wiki/Consensus_(computer_science)) to provide [Consistency](http://en.wikipedia.org/wiki/CAP_theorem) as defined by CAP.
 This page documents the details of this internal protocol.
 The consensus protocol is based on ["Raft: In search of an Understandable Consensus Algorithm"](https://ramcloud.stanford.edu/wiki/download/attachments/11370504/raft.pdf).